Software Engineering

-The Bachelor of Applied Science in Software Engineering (BAS-SE) has been designed to ensure graduates have a strong technical foundation in application and software development.
+The Bachelor of Applied Science in Software Engineering (BAS-SE) has been designed to ensure graduates have a strong technical foundation in application and software development and will be prepared to work in teams, manage IT projects, and prepare software documentation.

 Program Details